joeldavidson1/Nutrition-API-APP/README.md

 This is a nutritional information platform that was created with data from the [Public Health England Composition of Foods Integrated Dataset](https://www.gov.uk/government/publications/composition-of-foods-integrated-dataset-cofid) (CoFID).
 This project contains three folders to run each part of the project locally: data-cleaning, api, and streamlit-app.
 However, the API has been published to Azure and can be used [here](https://uol-nutrition-api.azurewebsites.net/swagger/index.html).

+There is also an additional file `locust.py` which can be used to load test the API.

 All of the Python code in the application ran using Python version 3.12.